 Before you get involved in all the nitty-gritty of care, she says, “Understand that you are not required to selflessly throw yourself into a caregiving role.
 Remember that you deserve to make a choice that will protect your emotional and physical well-being.
 Your decision to get involved should be on your terms.
 Join an online support group or build a caregiving community on social media can help validate your feelings and give you a place to ask for advice. “

 After that, “Create a list of people or resources that you can rely on.
 An emergency plan can alleviate anxiety around possible “what-if” scenarios.
 Make sure your roster is filled with a few people who can be there for you on short notice.
 As well as set up support people who can help you with your kids while you are gone.
 Get copies of your loved one’s essential legal and medical documents like insurance policies, advance directives, will, and a current medication list.”

 Hire a Professional

-Both Kevin and Danielle urge adults in this situation to make sure they have all the legal documents and agreements in order as soon as possible.
+Kevin and Danielle urge adults in this situation to ensure they have all the legal documents and agreements in order as soon as possible.
 Danielle says, “Visit an elder law attorney to ensure your loved one’s legal documents are in order and understand their options to qualify for Medicaid.”

 Kevin concurs, “If you are currently caring for, or likely to care for Mom / Dad, make sure you have legal access and authority to make decisions on their behalf.
 For example, you might need a Power of Attorney to access their bank accounts and pay their bills.
 Make sure those documents are completed and in your hands.
 You also want to make sure they are on file with your financial institutions, so there is no delay.”